top of page

 Chapter 1

-A definitive breakdown of product placement, storyline integration, promotional partnerships, and long-form brand-funded content, plus the 125-year history behind how brands and entertainment evolved together.
+A definitive breakdown of the four pillars of branded entertainment: product placement, storyline integration, promotional partnerships, and long-form brand-funded content, plus the 125-year history behind how brands and entertainment evolved together.

 Chapter 2

-Most brands fail at content because they apply marketing logic to entertainment.
-Chapter 2 breaks down why the entertainment funnel works differently and what brands must change if they want real cultural relevance.
+Most brands fail at entertainment because they apply marketing logic to entertainment.
+This chapter introduces the entertainment funnel, explains why it works differently, and shows what brands must change to measure cultural relevance honestly.

 speed goes pro.jpg